Chapter 5101:2-40 Supportive Services

 (3) To enable a child's return home or to an alternative permanent placement.

-(4) To assist a child who has attained the age of sixteen to prepare for transition from substitute care to independent living and self sufficiency.
+(4) To assist a child who has attained the age of fourteen to prepare for transition from substitute care to independent living and self sufficiency.

-(B) Supportive service shall be made available by the public children services agency (PCSA) to the child, his or her parent, guardian, or custodian through one or more of the following:
+(B) Supportive services shall be made available by the public children services agency (PCSA) to the child, his or her parent, guardian, or custodian through one or more of the following:

 (1) Information and referral services to community resources.